billoxbury/billoxbury.github.io/_pages/about.md

 title: "About"
 ---

-Bill is an independent computer scientist living in Durham in the North-East of England.
-Since 2022 he has been focussing on data science applications to biodiversity conservation and security.
+Mathematician living in Durham in the North-East of England.
+Professor in Practice at Lancaster University, Visiting Researcher at the Alan Turing Institute and the Heilbronn Institute for Mathematical Research.